Skip to main content

 What Is the Connection between Hormone Withdrawal and Blood Pressure?

 Furthermore, the relationship between estrogen and the cardiovascular system is complex.
 Estrogen has vasodilatory effects and influences the renin-angiotensin-aldosterone system.
-Studies have observed a rise in in some women after discontinuing HRT, suggesting a loss of this protective vascular effect.
+Studies have observed a rise in blood pressure in some women after discontinuing HRT, suggesting a loss of this protective vascular effect.

 This potential for increased cardiovascular risk necessitates diligent monitoring and management of blood pressure and other metabolic markers during and after the transition off hormone therapy.
 The decision to cease therapy, therefore, must be accompanied by a comprehensive long-term health strategy that accounts for these systemic physiological shifts.